apostrophecms/docs/docs/reference/api/pieces.md

-# Piece type REST endpoints
+# Piece type REST API

 Apostrophe provides built-in REST end points for all [piece types](/reference/glossary.md#piece).
 The exact document properties returned will depend on the piece type's fields.